What Happens When You Merge LinkedIn Accounts: Can I Have Two Profiles?

 Do you have anything in common with both fields?
 Are there certain similarities between them that you find fascinating?
 Do they demand the use of any similar soft or hard skills?

-You'll come up with a powerful, but only one primary account on Linkedin after following these instructions.
+You’ll come up with a powerful, but only one primary personal LinkedIn account after following these instructions.
+Make sure to navigate to your account preferences to manage your settings and ensure your profile reflects your combined skills.

 Merge Linkedin Accounts